 Responsibility for responding to outbreaks of communicable infection occurring in the community lies with the Consultants in Communicable Disease Control (CCDC).
 The CCDCs are based at regional offices of the UK Health Security Agency (UKHSA).

-Local Community Infection Prevention and Control (IPC) Teams deal with day to day advice and support, to a wide range of community settings where infection control is important and, on occasions, support the local UKHSA Team in responding to outbreaks.
+Community IPC Teams deal with day-to-day advice and support, to a wide range of community settings where infection control is important and, on occasions, support local UKHSA Teams in responding to outbreaks.

 3. Recognising the problem